-I have been a faculty member in the Psychology Department at the George Washington University (GWU) in Washington, DC since 2001.
+I have been a faculty member in the Department of Psychological and Brain Sciences at the George Washington University (GWU) in Washington, DC since 2001.
 I earned my Bachelor's degree in Human Development and Family Studies from Cornell University.
 I earned my Ph.D. in Clinical/Community Psychology from the University of Illinois at Urbana-Champaign and completed my clinical internship at the Charleston Consortium/Medical University of South Carolina.
 I am currently an Associate Professor in the Clinical/Community Psychology program.

 I conduct research in areas related to the program's research theme of "Prevention and Health Promotion in Urban Communities."
 Our lab, The Diverse Family Relationships Lab, studies the influence of romantic and family relationships across stressful life transitions and within a cultural context.
 Collaborations with my graduate students have led to publications in the areas of interracial romantic relationships, intimate partner violence among young mothers, and predictors of father involvement in low-income families.

 My previous NIMH-funded research, the Young Parents Study, focused on African American and Latina adolescent mothers’ relationships with their children’s biological fathers during the transition to parenthood.
 I have continued this research with low-income parents with older children.
 The Unified Parenting Project seeks to understand how father involvement and coparenting continue to evolve as children develop.
 We have also been pilot testing a brief coparenting intervention called the Coparenting Check-up.
 Newer research endeavors include a study examining mental health help-seeking behavior in Asian and Asian American college students and emerging adults.
 My lab is also collaborating with University of Massachusetts - Boston on a study validating a measure social support and social strain for college students, with a particular focus on first-generation college students.

 My research has led to a number of publications including (* indicates student co-authors):